• LOGIN

 dad.conf (database access descriptor (DAD))

-How APEX Architecture works?
+How did APEX Architecture work?

 APEX installation can be done in two ways.
 DBAs are more concerned about it than developers.
 But this determines how the URL is translated.

-For each URL that is processed, mod_plsql either uses a database session from its connection pool, or creates a new session on the fly and pools it.
+For each URL that is processed, mod_plsql either uses a database session from its connection pool or creates a new session on the fly and pools it.
 For mod_plsql to invoke the appropriate database PL/SQL procedure in a URL-processing session, you must first configure a virtual path and associate that path with a Database Access Descriptor (DAD).

 A DAD is a named set of configuration values that specify the information necessary to create a session for a specific database and a specific database user/password.
 This includes the database service name and the Globalization Support setting (for example, language) for the session.

-Embedded PL/SQL Gateway: This is a classic client-server architecture where embedded PL/SQL gateway provides the Oracle database with a Web server and also the necessary infrastructure to create dynamic applications.
+Embedded PL/SQL Gateway: This is a classic client-server architecture where an embedded PL/SQL gateway provides the Oracle database with a Web server and also the necessary infrastructure to create dynamic applications.
 The embedded PL/SQL gateway runs in the XML DB HTTP server in the Oracle database and includes the core features of mod_plsql, but does not require the Oracle HTTP Server powered by Apache.

 How does APEX integrate with the database?

 Oracle Application Express is truly a database application.
 The IDE, the menus, and all of the screens you see in APEX are written in PL/SQL.
 The metadata for all of those screens, reports, and menus are stored in relational tables within the database.
-When you point your browser at the APEX URL, the Oracle HTTP listener (Apache +mod_plsql or the PL/SQL gateway, depending on database version) receives that call and uses PL/SQL and the metadata stored in database tables to paint the welcome screen.
+When you point your browser at the APEX URL, the Oracle HTTP listener (Apache +mod_plsql or the PL/SQL gateway, depending on the database version) receives that call and uses PL/SQL and the metadata stored in database tables to paint the welcome screen.

 When you log into APEX you are using an actual database user ID.
 This user ID is associated with a role (or roles) within the database and these roles determine what access you will have.
 If you are an administrator, you have access to create users and workspaces.
 As a developer, you have access to create new applications.
 If you are configured as an end-user, you will be able to run one or more applications.
 Oracle Application Express is integrated with the Oracle Database as no environment is.
 If you need to extend the basic functionality of APEX, there is no need to learn additional languages or link in additional libraries.
 On the rare occasions you need to extend functionality, you’ll either use SQL for data access or PL/SQL when procedural code is required.